top of page

 A yoga teacher demonstrating baddha konasana

-How to do bound angle A
+How to do Bound Angle A

 • Begin in a crossed-legged position